coderesolution/InviewDetection.js/README.md

 | Name | Type | Description |
 | :--- | :---: | :--- |
 | `data-inview-order` | `number` | Apply an index to scoped elements, either `[data-inview-child]` or `[data-inview-split]` or elements specified in the respective parent's `[data-inview-scope]`.
 This will adjust the order of the element within the animation sequence.
 Negative numbers appear first, then positive numbers |

-## Planned

-1. Remove default animation effect of opacity and y and set them as the default `data-inview-from` and `data-inview-to` values.

 ## Examples of use